© Rachel Maclean, Make Me Up, 2018

 dv_vd: Rachel Maclean

 As part of the dv_vd screenings, Vidéographe and Dazibao are pleased to present the work of the Scottish artist and filmmaker Rachel Maclean.
 This programme comprises the feature-length film Make Me Up (2018) and the short Eyes 2 Me (2015).
+An interview with the artist, which was produced for her exhibition at the Kunsthalle Kiel museum (Germany), will introduce this broadcast.

-Think Youtube aesthetic meets Matthew Barney meets Charles Dickens: the darkly comedic work of Scottish artist Rachel Maclean explores social roles, feminine identity, and the influence of the media in contemporary Britain.
+Think YouTube aesthetic meets Matthew Barney meets Charles Dickens: the darkly comedic work of Rachel Maclean explores social roles, feminine identity, and the influence of the media in contemporary Britain.
 The over-the-top aesthetic of her costumes, make-up and vividly colored digital environments is cut through with an unwavering insight into the pitfalls of today’s image culture.
 An outstanding performer, Maclean plays all the roles in the majority of her videos.

 Make Me Up